99btyler/password-generator/README.md

 Get this project set up locally
 ### Setting up
 * Clone this repository
-* Using a Java IDE, open src
+* Using a text editor, open src